Experience the Story of Christmas in the Holy Land

 Christianity is a religion that enjoys its landmarks.
 Housing the femur of a saint within a space makes that space holy.
 Life events and places that have experienced great feats of faith are always of high relevance to Christians throughout the world.
 So naturally, the next stop on our Christmas tour of Israel is in the city of Jesus’ upbringing, Nazareth.

 The Christmas vibes in Nazareth are far more relaxed compared to Bethlehem.
 They often edge more towards a cultural bent, although there is still that historic component.
 There is a wonderful Christmas Market with all sorts of classic and locally made bits and bobs perfect for those last-minute present needs.
 Also, save some room for the endless array of freshly made baked goods and other tasty eats.
-Another important celebratory date to mark on your calendar is the Christmas Eve parade that starts around 15:00 but we recommend getting there early to claim your spot.
-All this and more wraps up with a special midnight Christmas mass held at the Church of the Annunciation starting at 19:00.
+Another important celebratory date to mark on your calendar is the Christmas Eve parade, which wraps up with a special midnight Christmas mass held at the Church of the Annunciation.

 Jaffa: Santa Makes a Trip to the Old Port